Professional Responsibility Concerns

 3. The PRC Form is now available electronically or simply by going to UNA’s main webpage at https://www.una.ca and selecting the Professional Responsibility button on the right hand side UNA’s home page. ***Electronically filed PRCs are preferred***

 4. A PRC Committee member will contact the nurse/nurses involved for further details.

 5. The PRC will be presented to the Employer/Union Committee.
 It will continue to be addressed at meetings until a resolution is reached.
-The nurse/nurses filing the PRC will be notified of the outcome and asked if the resolution is appropriate.
+The nurse/nurses filing the PRC will be notified of the outcome.

 To contact a committee member or for more information, please email or call the Local 196 office at 780-430-4616, or fax 780-493-8579.